Don Quixote: Publication

 Sale of these publishing rights deprived Cervantes of further financial profit on Part One.
 In 1607, an edition was printed in Brussels.
 Robles, the Madrid publisher, found it necessary to meet demand with a third edition, a seventh publication in all, in 1608.
 Popularity of the book in Italy was such that a Milan bookseller issued an Italian edition in 1610.
 Yet another Brussels edition was called for in 1611.
 Since then, numerous editions have been released and in total, the novel is believed to have sold more than 500 million copies worldwide.
 The work has been produced in numerous editions and languages, the Cervantes Collection, at the State Library of New South Wales includes over 1,100 editions.
 These were collected, by Ben Haneman, over a period of thirty years.

 In 1613, Cervantes published the Novelas ejemplares, dedicated to the Maecenas of the day, the Conde de Lemos.
 Eight and a half years after Part One had appeared came the first hint of a forthcoming Segunda Parte (Part Two).
 "You shall see shortly", Cervantes says, "the further exploits of Don Quixote and humours of Sancho Panza."
-Don Quixote, Part Two, published by the same press as its predecessor, appeared late in 1615, and quickly reprinted in Brussels and Valencia (1616) and Lisbon (1617).
+Don Quixote, Part Two, published by the same press as its predecessor, appeared late in 1615, and was quickly reprinted in Brussels and Valencia (1616) and Lisbon (1617).
 Parts One and Two were published as one edition in Barcelona in 1617.
-Historically, Cervantes' work has been said to have "smiled Spain's chivalry away", suggesting that Don Quixote as a chivalric satire contributed to the demise of Spanish Chivalry.
+In 1632, Cardinal Zapata ordered that the sentence "and remember, Sancho, that works of charity done in a lukewarm and half-hearted way are without merit and of no avail", should be removed from future editions.
+Historically, Cervantes' work has been said to have "smiled Spain's chivalry away", suggesting that Don Quixote as a chivalric satire contributed to the demise of Spanish chivalry.